gaellafond/time-tracker/README.md

 Copy the file [`target/time-tracker.html`](https://github.com/gaellafond/time-tracker/raw/master/target/time-tracker.html) on your computer and load it on a web browser.
 Use `Right Click` and `Save link as...` to download the file.

-The Time Tracker uses local storage in your browser to save your times and so your data only exists on your local machine in the one browser that you ran the app.
-If you switch broswers then the time records will not come across.
+The Time Tracker uses local storage in your browser to save your times and so **your data only exists on your computer** in the one browser that you ran the app.
+If you open the TimeTracker using a different browser, the recorded time will not come across.

+You can use the `Backup` and `Restore` function from the admin move your recorded time to a different browser or computer.
+It's recommended to frequently backup your time in case the local storage is reset with a browser update or accidental browser data clear.

-We use local storage because the data remains private.
+We use local storage because it help to keep your **time data private**.
 No data is sent to any servers.
-It also means we don't need to worry about users and passwords in the application.
+This also mean if you lose your time data, there is no way our developer team can recover it for you.
+Backup your time data regularly to avoid losing data.
+Note that this application do not require login since your data can only be access from your computer.

 **NOTE:** If you want to avoid problems, do NOT use **Internet Explorer** or **Edge**.
 This advice is also valid for any other website on the Internet.